localvoid/kivi/README.md

 [![License](https://img.shields.io/npm/l/kivi.svg?style=flat-square)](https://www.npmjs.com/package/kivi)

 [Kivi](http://github.com/localvoid/kivi) is a javascript (TypeScript) library for building web user interfaces.
-It provides an Actor model for application state, Virtual DOM API for DOM manipulations, UI Components, and Scheduler tightly integrated with Actors and UI Components.
+It provides Virtual DOM API for DOM manipulations, UI Components, and Scheduler tightly integrated with UI Components.

 This project is open source, but I woudn't recommend to choose it over many other web UI libraries that take more responsibility by making their libraries open source, unless you have some specific reasons.
 There are no guarantees